web3/web3.js/docs/web3-eth.rst

     web3.eth.sign(dataToSign, address [, callback])

 Signs data using a specific account.
 This account needs to be unlocked.
+Data will be prefixed with ``"\x19Ethereum Signed Message:\n" + message.length`` and hashed with ``web3.utils.soliditySha3()`` before it's signed.

 ----------
 Parameters